-The rubber plant prefers bright, indirect sunlight– lots of it!
+The rubber plant prefers bright, indirect sunlight or low light – lots of it!
 When you notice leaves falling off of your rubber plant, it means it craves more light.
 Try to change the plant’s indoor placement somewhere closer to a window.

 Placing your rubber plant outdoors during the summer can promote its growth if you are trying to achieve a rubber tree.
 Keep in mind that an outdoor placement does not mean direct sunlight.

 My rubber plant is still young enough to fit in small areas such as on top of my nightstand.
 You can see how dark its leaves look when it is not directly under the sun as in the previous images.

 Because the rubber plant’s leaves are so dark, I decided to place it in a bright white ceramic pot that is mounted on a black wooden stand.
 This creates a contrast that is pleasing to the eyes, and that goes with my bedroom’s neutral theme.
 This planter was also purchased from Target, creating yet another affordable, stylish look for your plants.

 I placed other light/dark contrasting objects near the rubber plant, such as the white pillow to the left that features a black stitching and lines that run across, and the cream lamp head that also features dark stitching.